Table of contents

-Both genetic and environmental factors contribute to asthma.
-It tends to occur in individuals with a family history and thus genetics play an important role in causing asthma.
+Both genetic and environmental factors contribute.
+It tends to occur in individuals with a family history, proving that genetics play a role in causing the condition.
 But environmental factors may also play a key role.

 Development of allergies (which also run in families) or respiratory infections tend to increase a person’s risk of developing asthma.
-Additional risk factors include exposure to certain allergens or chemicals in the environment may trigger the condition, including occupational asthma acquired through the workplace.
+Additional risk factors include exposure to certain allergens or chemicals in the environment that may trigger the condition, including occupational asthma acquired through the workplace.

 Environmental and health triggers that increase the risk of asthma include: